 Bands with more than 6 albums under their belt usually change their sonority throughout the years, and that’s exactly the case with Portugal.
 The Man in its ninth record.
 I’m not a big fan of the first ones, but I really liked their previous release, Evil Friends.
-Even though Woodstock is not as good as its predecessor, the album is very catchy, fun and interesting by playing with pop elements that are mixed into indie, rock, rap and a little bit of dark humor that has accompanied their style for a while that made me return to this record so many times since it was released.
+Even though Woodstock is not as good as its predecessor, the album is very catchy, fun and interesting by playing with pop elements that are mixed into indie, rock, rap and a little bit of dark humor that has accompanied their style for a while.
 Feel It Still it’s probably one of the best singles of the year.

-Considering I’ve thought Foster the People had released one of the best albums of 2011 and 2014, this is a major fall down.
-However, Sacred Hearts Club is a very special album to me, even though it took me longer to understand it as the other ones.
-This is a pretty different record from the sonority we are used to listen from them and the fact that they’ve tried to do different things on this album, made Sacred Hearts Club a little bit of a shock.
-But different is good and the more you listen to the album the more you realise how special it is.
-It’s very beat-driven with rock, indie and psychedelic references, resulting in a very beautiful, creative and challenging record.
+Considering that I thought Foster the People had released one of the best albums of 2011 and 2014, this is a major fall down.
+However, Sacred Hearts Club is a very special album to me, even though it took me longer to understand it like the other ones.
+This is a pretty different record from the sonority we are used to listening from them and the fact that they’ve tried to do different things on this album, made Sacred Hearts Club a little bit of a shock.
+But different is good and the more you listen to the album the more you realize how special it is.
+It’s very beat-driven with rock, indie, and psychedelic references, resulting in a very beautiful, creative and challenging record.

 If one day I had known I would be considering an album by a One Direction member one of the best albums of the year, I would think I was going crazy.
 However, Harry Styles create a beautiful, elegant and cinematic album that goes from rock and indie to folk and glam – which is amazing considering the type of music the other One Direction guys are doing as solo artists.
 More amazing than that, is how good this album is.
 If you haven’t listened to it yet, turn on your Spotify right now, because you’ll be extremely surprised.